-country in the last 3 months?
-YES/NO

-If yes, please specify which country

-Have you suffered from or are you omonth: currently suffering from any of the following symptoms in the last

-- A cough YES/NO

-- A high temperature YES/NO

-- Shortness of breath YES/NO

-These symptoms do not necessarily you need to seek medical advice. mean you have the illness.
-However, they may be an indication

-Thank you for completing our surver priorities. y and for helping us keep infection control one of our highest

-Name: Sign:

-Date: Contact no:

-We may be in touch with you followi ng the NHS Test and Trace Procedure.
+Have you or any of your immediate family living in the same household visited any international country in the last 3 months?
+YES/NO If yes, please specify which country Have you suffered from or are you curre month: ntly suffering from any of the following symptoms in the last A coughA high temperatureShortness of breath YES/NO YES/NO YES/NO These symptoms do not necessarily med you need to seek medical advice. an you have the illness.
+However, they may be an indication Thank you for completing our survey and priorities. d for helping us keep infection control one of our highest Name: Sign: Date: Contact no: We may be in touch with you following the ne NHS Test and Trace Procedure.